-Performance measure Performance target 2021 Result LCD maintains a strategic direction that is consistent with that of a 50% shareholder of QPL and Council LCD will submit a draft SOI for 2021/22 for approval to QPL and Council by 1 March 2021.
-Draft Statement of Intent submitted to Council on 26 February 2021 (2020: 11 August 2020).
-LCD keeps shareholders informed of all significant matters relating to it.
-LCD will meet and provide updates to its shareholders quarterly on new opportunities and key works programmes.
-LCD will advise any major matters of urgency to its shareholders at the earliest opportunity.
-Reporting provided to the Quayside group board of directors as part of the investment portfolio and performance update (2020: Real assets update July, September, November 2019, February and June 2020).
-Corporate governance procedures are appropriate, documented and reflect best practice.
+Objective Performance targets 2022 Result LCD maintains a strategic direction that is consistent with that of its immediate shareholder.
+LCD will submit a draft SOI for comment to QPL and Council by 1 March annually.
+The draft Statement of Intent was submitted to Bay of Plenty Regional Council and Quayside on 28 February 2022.
+(2021: draft SOI submitted to BOPRC and Quayside 26 February 2021) LCD keeps shareholders informed of all significant matters LCD will meet and provide updates to its shareholders quarterly on new opportunities and key works programme.
+The Lakes Commercial Developments Limited board met on a quarterly basis.
+Reporting was provided to the Quayside board of directors as part of the investment portfolio and performance updates. relating to it.
+LCD will advise any significant matters to its shareholders at the earliest opportunity.
+There were additional papers put forward to the Quayside board throughout the year.
+(2021: reporting provided to the Quayside board through investment updates)

+Objective Performance targets 2022 Result Corporate governance procedures are appropriate, documented and reflect best practice.
 The Board will maintain an appropriate and thorough set of corporate governance policies and procedures which will be reviewed at least every two years.
-Policies were reviewed in accordance with the timeframes (2020: achieved).
-Company minutes were recorded and retained (2020: achieved).
+The policies are reviewed on a biennial basis with the last reviews conducted November 2020.
+Policies are next due for review by November 2022.
+(2021: policies reviewed by the Lakes Commercial Developments board November 2020)

-Target met: Yes
+Targets met: Yes